 There are many reasons why learning about essential oils is useful for preppers.
 Not the least of those reasons is to lessen the reliance on expensive and often ineffective and toxic pharmaceuticals.
 How often have you filled an expensive prescription only to have side effects or find that the drug simply did not work?
 Other than adding these meds to your SHTF barter kit, you are out of luck.

 On the other hand, most essential oils are quite inexpensive and have the added bonus that a prescription is not required.
-With essential oils you have the freedom of where to shop, how much to pay, and how to use them.
+With essential oils, you have the freedom of where to shop, how much to pay, and how to use them.
 You can dilute essential oils in a carrier oil or salve, use them in a compress, or diffuse them, or use them in a myriad of other ways suitable to your situation.
 If you’re just starting to get interested in essential oils, you might want to start with this guide.

 With that in mind, today I want to answer one of the most frequently asked questions I get regarding essential oils: what are the best essential oils to set aside for my survival kit?
 In other words, what are the specific “set it and forget it” oils that are on par with emergency food and water storage?

 Nine Essential Oils for the Long Term Survival Kit

 There are many factors that have gone into my choices, including an oil’s versatility and its ability to resolve multiple woes.
 I have also taken into consideration price and shelf life.
 More about that in a bit, but first, here my own list of the nine best essential oils for the long term survival kit along with my top 4 uses for each of them.

 Treats cuts, scrapes, and burns and works to promote healing

 Induces calm, relieves anxiety and stress, promotes sleep

 Relieves pain and soreness caused by sprains and muscle aches